canada-ca/digital-playbook-guide-numerique/fr/7-iterer-ameliorer-frequemment.md

 - Donner à l'ensemble de l'équipe de projet l'accès au système de suivi des problèmes et de contrôle de version **(Digital Service Playbook (US))**

 - Utilisez les révisions de code pour assurer la qualité **(Digital Service Playbook (US))**

+- Explore opportunities for improved usability of service. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Review how other departments and governments approach service delivery and adapt/incorporate best practices where appropriate. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Explore interdepartmental and/or interjurisdictional partnership arrangements to identify opportunities for joined-up services. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Design the website or web application iteratively; the process should start with low-fidelity methods, such as quick sketches, and progressively moves to higher-fidelity methods, such as prototypes. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Evaluate the design of the website or web application regularly and improve it throughout its life cycle through various methods such as observing users completing tasks during **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Consider other service channels, such as telephone and in-person, used to obtain information and services from the Government of Canada. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Explore opportunities for channel integration and mobile optimization. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Consult the TBS Technical Specifications for the Web and Mobile Presence. **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**

+- Websites and web applications are optimized for mobile devices by: **(3.
+Review and improve services continually (Think - Digital Design Playbook (ISED)))**
+  - Using the Web Experience Toolkit (WET) for adapting the layout and design of websites and web applications for small, medium and large screen sizes, and for different input methods, such as touch input, and keyboard and mouse input.
+  - Designing the content and interface of websites and web applications for small, medium and large screen sizes and for different input methods, such as touch input and keyboard and mouse input.

+- Start with a prototype **(3.
+Apply agile principles and be iterative.
+(Do - Digital Design Playbook (ISED)))**
+  - Create a minimum viable product, that is, a version of the service with just enough features to gather insights, test assumptions and inform future improvements.
+Use the prototype to capture client feedback and then make improvements until you have a version that really meets client needs.

+- When iterating, focus on workable solutions over comprehensive documentation. **(3.
+Apply agile principles and be iterative.
+(Do - Digital Design Playbook (ISED)))**
+  - Having a workable solution that can be tested and validated will give you useful information for improving your service.
+Whenever possible, focus on results rather than unnecessary documentation and reporting (while staying within policy and regulatory limits).

+- When you can, use [agile tools and techniques](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques). **(3.
+Apply agile principles and be iterative.
+(Do - Digital Design Playbook (ISED)))**
+  - Techniques can include: daily stand ups, issue trackers, code reviews, rapid prototyping, design sprints, usability testing, user stories, retrospective meetings.

+- Build and release a core-function oriented product that meets user needs. **(3.
+Apply agile principles and be iterative.
+(Do - Digital Design Playbook (ISED)))**
+  - Focus on developing a product that takes care of the client’s task(s).
+Additional capacities and new features to service can be added later as long as these add-ons do not result in the service/product losing effectiveness at core functions.

 ### Questions clés **(Digital Playbook Playbook (US))**